openvinotoolkit/open_model_zoo/demos/python_demos/image_inpainting_demo/README.md

   -o OUTPUT, --output OUTPUT
                         Optional.
 Save output to the file with provided filename.
-Ignored in GUI mode -am C C C, --auto_mask_color C C C
+Ignored in GUI mode -ac C C C, --auto_mask_color C C C
                         Optional.
 Use automatic (non-interactive) mode with
                         color mask.Provide color to be treated as mask (3 RGB components in range of 0...255).
 Cannot be used